MaikeMorrison/FSTruct/README.md

 <!-- badges: end -->

-The FSTruct package provides an Fst-based tool to compare the variability of Q matrices (matrices with rows of ancestry coefficients, the default output of population structure inference programs such a STRUCTURE and ADMIXTURE).
+The FSTruct R package provides an Fst-based tool to compare the variability of Q matrices (matrices with rows of ancestry coefficients, the default output of population structure inference programs such a STRUCTURE and ADMIXTURE).